th2-net/th2-conn-generic/conn-soup/README.md

 # The interface can be specified either by name or by interface's IP address.
 networkInterface: 0.0.0.0

-# Keeps all logical message parts together.
-If it set to value of `true` they won't be split to different batches
+# Maintains all the logical message parts together.
+If it is set to `true`, they won't be split into different batches
 evolutionSupportEnabled: true
 ```